Mount Gahinga Lodge is Relaunched!

 Aimed at giving the disenfranchised community an economic opportunity and reviving their cultural traditions, Volcanoes Safaris invites guests to experience different activities at the Mount Gahinga Lodge:

 - Cultural Heritage Site: Batwa community members demonstrate their traditions through interactive activities such as fire-making, setting traps and identifying and utilizing the forest’s medicinal herbs.

 - Cultural Dance Group: Guests participate in one of the regular performances at the lodge.

 - Vocational Centre: The centre teaches Batwa women to learn skills such as sewing, basket weaving and craft making that will help the earn a living and train other members of the Batwa to also earn a livelihood.

 - Agricultural Project: Guests can visit and learn about their farming on land which VSPT has allocated to the Batwa to practice sustainable farming and help foster independent livelihoods.

 This latest initiative follows the Volcanoes Great Ape ecotourism model, creating sensitive eco-tourism that is linked to conservation and communities, thereby creating an opportunity and generating an income for the Batwa.
 In early 2014 we will be launching a campaign to raise funds to secure land for the Batwa, as well as building a daycare centre for the Twa children.
-The VSPT welcomes donations on PayPal via the VSPT Facebook page and website for theses activities.
+The VSPT welcomes donations on PayPal via the website for these activities.